jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 still unknown.
 The other half of M26 is settled: the shipped MTS granularity is now `PARTITION_DAY`, matching the storage guide's recommended default, so the second ETL hop becomes eligible after about two days instead of two months and a soak can observe the whole chain.
-M24's unused jsvc cleanup is implemented and locally verified; landing evidence and issue #45 closure remain.
-M25 is implemented and locally verified, with landing evidence outstanding.
-M15 is implemented and locally verified, with landing evidence outstanding.
+M24 is Complete at `4b4cb41`; issue #45 was updated and closed on 2026-09-22.
+M25 is Complete at `84b38e5`, and M15 is Complete at `d748d4f`; their repository landing evidence was verified on 2026-09-22.
 Four rows are Ready: M9, M22, M23 and M26.
 M22's `256M` candidate default is validated only at
 idle; the load test requested from ansible-provision supplies the figure under load, the disk growth rate M26 needs, and the first observation of ETL movement anywhere.
 M8's Release Verification 2 and 3 passed on three provisioned hosts;
-Release Verification 1 and 4 remain, and M8 still waits on M9 and M15.
+Release Verification 1 and 4 remain, and M8 still waits on M9.
 M2
 (`b6a80af`), M17 (`a159b79`), M21 (`a12516d`) and M20 (`e513267`) have landed.

 ## Milestone